THE AMATEUR RADIO ASSOCIATION OF SOUTHWEST FLORIDA, INC.

 ARTICLE 2 – DUES

-Section 1: Annual membership dues are $25.00 US (twenty-five dollars) per year for ARASWF active members, payable on or before the regular membership business meeting in January of each year.
+Section 1: Annual membership dues shall be $30.00 US (thirty dollars) per year for ARASWF active members, payable on or before the regular membership business meeting in January of each year.

 Section 4: The fiscal year for the ARASWF is the calendar year.
-Any new member who joins the ARASWF after July 1st of each year will be required to pay only one-half the annual dues in effect for the respective fiscal year.
+Any new member who joins the ARASWF after July 1st will be required to pay $15 (fifteen dollars) dues for the remaining fiscal year.
 “New member” is defined as someone who was not previously a member of the ARASWF.

 Section 5: Past, non-current members may be reinstated to active membership by paying the current full year’s dues.
 No member who has been expelled shall be entitled to reinstatement in this manner.